 - Weed Killer

-Anyway, spring may be in the air so we begin with our standard post winter warning: March can give us a 'false spring' with a few weeks mild weather followed by another cold spell with some more frost.
+Spring may now be in the air for some so we begin with our standard post winter warning: March can give us a 'false spring' with a few weeks mild weather followed by another cold spell with some more frost.
 This means a little caution with some jobs in March.
 In addition the ground is very soft in many parts of the country so try and keep use to a minimum.
 Stick to the game plan that you'll find in this Lawn Diary.

 The Met Office long range forecast for the weeks up to late March are below: